 It’s better to sleep in a dark environment because light and hormones dictate our sleep patterns.
 When light dims in the evening, we produce a chemical called melatonin, which gives the body clock its cue telling us it’s time to sleep.

 The sooner you can train your child to sleep in a dark room so much the better.
 Wean your child off night-lights as soon as you can by taking small steps to making the room darker each night, until you remove the light completely.

 My tip: use blackout blinds to help block out light on summer evenings.

-Recommended Reading: Tips for Keeping Your Window Blinds Safe For Children
+You May Also Enjoy Tips for Keeping Your Window Blinds Safe For Children

 #5.
 Keep electronic gadgets out the bedroom

 Keeping electronic gadgets like phones, laptops, iPods out of the bedroom is better all around, for the electro-magnetic field created by these stimulates the mind and will keep your child awake.

 And, if they’re awake in the small hours of the morning, the temptation to go on to social media and chat to friends will be too great if the device is recharging nearby.

 And this applies to TVs and DVD players too.
 Bedrooms are for sleeping and relaxing in, not watching screens.
 This may be tough for your child but it’s important for good health.